Royal United Hospitals Bath NHS Foundation Trust: Criticism

-In February 2008, Conservative peer Lord Mancroft made a scathing attack on nursing staff at the hospital, claiming that many nurses who looked after him were "promiscuous, lazy and grubby".
+In February 2008, Conservative peer Lord Mancroft made a scathing attack on nursing staff at the hospital, saying many nurses who looked after him were "promiscuous, lazy and grubby".

+In 2026 the Trust announced plans to outsource their temporary staffing operations to Pulse, a nursing agency owned by the private-equity-backed Acacium Group.
+It was reported that this would reduce those workers' employer-pension contributions from 23.7% to around 6%.